Cinque Hommes Township, Perry County, Missouri: Geography

-Cinque Hommes covers an area of 55.5 square miles (143.7km2) and contains one incorporated village (Biehle), and three unincorporated communities: Highland, Millheim, and Schumer Springs.
+Cinque Hommes covers an area of 55.5 square miles (143.7km2) and contains one incorporated village (Biehle), and four unincorporated communities: Highland, Millheim, Schumer Springs, and part of Shakertowne.
 Cinque Hommes Creek flows through the township and was also named after Cape Cinque Hommes.

 Demographics

 2000 census

 As of the census of 2000, there were 1,210 people living in the township.
 The racial makeup of the town was 98.30% White, 0.3% American Indian and Alaska Native, and 0.80% from other races.

 2010 census

 As of the census of 2010, there were 1,403 people, 519 households, residing in the township.
 The population density was 25 people per square mile.
 The racial makeup of the town was 98.60% White, 0.6% American Indian and Alaska Native, and 0.80% from other races.